mohamed-services/mnn/paper.md

 ## Tokenization

-I'll use byte based tokenization for all modalities, and will encode one byte in eight tokens using the binary values negative one and positive one, So the text may take from one to four bytes, Images will take three bytes, Audio will take two bytes, I'll not use any embedding nor unembedding layers and the model will handle the inputs and outputs bytes binary values directly, This is not the rcomendded way for tokenization but it's more suitable for my constrained hardware,
+I'll use byte based tokenization for all modalities, and will encode one byte in eight tokens using the binary values negative one and positive one, So the text may take from one to four bytes, Images will take three bytes, Audio will take two bytes, I'll not use any embedding nor unembedding layers and the model will handle the inputs and outputs bytes binary values directly, This is not the recommended way for the tokenization but it's more suitable for my constrained hardware,

 ## Padding